alelievr/NodeGraphProcessor/README.md

 - Support multi-input into a container (multiple float into a list of float for example)
 - Graph processor which execute node's logic with a dependency order
 - [Powerful C# API to add new nodes / graphs](https://github.com/alelievr/NodeGraphProcessor/wiki/Node-scripting-API)
+- Exposed parameters that can be set per-asset to customize the graph processing from scripts or the inspector

 ### Remaining to do
 - Investigate for ECS/Jobs integration